Neurodevelopmental disorder: Metabolic disorders

 Metabolic disorders in either the mother or the child can cause neurodevelopmental disorders.
 Two examples are diabetes mellitus (a multifactorial disorder) and phenylketonuria (an inborn error of metabolism).
 Many such inherited diseases may directly affect the child's metabolism and neural development but less commonly they can indirectly affect the child during gestation.
 (See also teratology).

 In a child, type 1 diabetes can produce neurodevelopmental damage by the effects of excess or insufficient glucose.
 The problems continue and may worsen throughout childhood if the diabetes is not well controlled.
 Type 2 diabetes may be preceded in its onset by impaired cognitive functioning.

 A non-diabetic fetus can also be subjected to glucose effects if its mother has undetected gestational diabetes.
 Maternal diabetes causes excessive birth size, making it harder for the infant to pass through the birth canal without injury or it can directly produce early neurodevelopmental deficits.
 Usually the neurodevelopmental symptoms will decrease in later childhood.

 Phenylketonuria, also known as PKU, can induce neurodevelopmental problems and children with PKU require a strict diet to prevent intellectual disability and other disorders.
 In the maternal form of PKU, excessive maternal phenylalanine can be absorbed by the fetus even if the fetus has not inherited the disease.
 This can produce intellectual disability and other disorders.

 Nutrition

 Nutrition disorders and nutritional deficits may cause neurodevelopmental disorders, such as spina bifida, and the rarely occurring anencephaly, both of which are neural tube defects with malformation and dysfunction of the nervous system and its supporting structures, leading to serious physical disability and emotional sequelae.
 The most common nutritional cause of neural tube defects is folic acid deficiency in the mother, a B vitamin usually found in fruits, vegetables, whole grains, and milk products.
 (Neural tube defects are also caused by medications and other environmental causes, many of which interfere with folate metabolism, thus they are considered to have multifactorial causes.)
 Another deficiency, iodine deficiency, produces a spectrum of neurodevelopmental disorders ranging from mild emotional disturbance to severe intellectual disability. (see also congenital iodine deficiency syndrome).

-Excesses in both maternal and infant diets may cause disorders as well, with foods or food supplements proving toxic in large amounts.
-For instance in 1973 K.L.
-Jones and D.W.
-Smith of the University of Washington Medical School in Seattle found a pattern of "craniofacial, limb, and cardiovascular defects associated with prenatal onset growth deficiency and developmental delay" in children of alcoholic mothers, now called fetal alcohol syndrome, It has significant symptom overlap with several other entirely unrelated neurodevelopmental disorders.
+Toxicants

+Different toxicants can adversely affect fetal development.
+Alcohol consumption for example can cause fetal alcohol syndrome associated with developmental delay.